zkVerify/zkverify-docs/docs/architecture/08-VFlow/03-VFY-Bridging/01-token-teleport.md

 title: Teleport Token across zkVerify Parachains
 ---

+This guide provides step-by-step instructions to teleport tokens across zkVerify Parachains.
+Before you begin, please [ensure you have a wallet setup correctly and ready to interact with Polkadot-JS](docs/overview/02-getting-started/01-connect-a-wallet.md).

 ## XCM Teleport

 A **teleport** is a powerful Cross-Consensus Message (XCM) instruction that facilitates the movement of assets between zkVerify Relay Chain and its System Parachains.